Citation, DOI, disclosures and article data

 The facial nerve receives its arterial supply from three main sources:

-The labyrinthine segment is the most vulnerable to ischemia as the connections between the labyrinthine artery and superficial petrosal artery are very tenuous, with each artery essentially being end arteries.
+The labyrinthine segment is the most vulnerable to ischemia as the connections between the labyrinthine artery and superficial petrosal artery are very tenuous, with each artery for all practical purposes being an end artery.

 Disruption or compromise of the nerve leads to facial palsy.